dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 You can infer the AQM's behavior by the width of the sawtooths on the up and download portions of the plot.
-Seeing low latency on the ping section of the chart AND sawtooths some multiplier of the actual path RTT is what you want to see, but we have not got those clearly seperated yet.
+Seeing low latency on the ping section of the chart AND sawtooths at some multiplier of the actual path RTT is what you want to see, but we have not got those clearly seperated yet.
 It would interesting if we could correllate those two separate concepts from the data itself.